Libraries in Ku-ring-gai are open

 Gordon has much of these resources archived in microfilm format.

-Inter-library loans have been suspended during the COVID-19 lockdown.
-When the service resumes, we can search the National Library database for you, find the item and borrow it from another library on your behalf.
-You'll need to fill out a special request form at one of our branches.
+If you need a book we don't have in our collection, we can search the National Library database for you, find the item and borrow it from another library on your behalf.
+You'll need to fill out a special request form at one of our library branches.

 The State Library provides a range of services and resources to assist public libraries with multicultural services to their culturally and linguistically diverse (CALD) communities.
 Ku-ring-gai Library supports the services on offer from the State Library by providing our patrons with access to a bulk loan of books from the State Library of NSW free of charge.

 You can access the service through the Ku-ring-gai Library branches by using the multicultural book loan request.
 You can request 10, 20 or 30 items for a loan period of 3 or 6 months.
 Please note you need to be a member to access this service.
-Not a member, join online.
+If you’re not already a member you can join online now.

 Please see staff at your local branch for more information or access to the form.